-Niagara Falls, August 1989 from If the Patriots win the Super Bowl, credit Talker
+Niagara Falls, August 1989, David K. and Daphne H. from If the Patriots win the Super Bowl, credit Talker

 As seen in Behold.
 The first print edition of Rundelania, in an age when print publications are disappearing, good news can still be found.